 International Cooperation in Colombia

-Switzerland’s international cooperation is represented in Colombia by three pillars (SDC, SECO and PHRD), which are pursuing a joint cooperation program 2021 – 2024.
+Switzerland’s international cooperation is represented in Colombia by three pillars (SDC, SECO and PHRD), which are pursuing a joint cooperation programme for 2021–24.

 Development Cooperation and Humanitarian Aid (SDC)

-Since 2001, the SDC’s humanitarian aid program has focused on supporting and protecting civilians affected by the conflict.
-For the years 2021-2024, 48 million Swiss francs have been budgeted for this purpose.
+Since 2001, the SDC’s humanitarian aid programme has focused on supporting and protecting civilians affected by the conflict.
+For the years 2021–24, CHF 48 million has been budgeted for this purpose.

-Colombia is also part of the SDC’s Andean program in the areas of adaptation to climate change and sustainable water management (with a budget of 2.3 million Swiss francs).
+Colombia is also part of the SDC’s Andean programme in the areas of adaptation to climate change and sustainable water management (with a budget of CHF 2.3 million).

 Economic Cooperation and Development (SECO)

 Colombia has been a SECO priority country for economic development cooperation since 2009.
-The program aims to strengthen the competitiveness of the Colombian economy and promote sustainable and inclusive growth.
-The budget allocated under the 2021-2024 cooperation program amounts to 45 million Swiss francs.
+The programme aims to strengthen the competitiveness of the Colombian economy and promote sustainable and inclusive growth.
+The budget allocated under the 2021–24 cooperation programme amounts to CHF 45 million.

 Peace and Human Rights (PHRD)

 Since 2002, Colombia has been a priority country for Swiss peace and human rights policy.
-The current program of the Peace and Human Rights Division (PHRD) focuses on the promotion of human rights, civil society participation, dealing with the past and transitional justice.
-The budget allocated for the period 2021 – 2024 is 4.4 million Swiss francs.
+The current programme of the Peace and Human Rights Division (PHRD) focuses on the promotion of human rights, civil society participation, dealing with the past and transitional justice.
+The budget allocated for the period 2021–24 is CHF 4.4 million.

 Swiss nationals in Colombia